 Course enrollment caps are based on faculty requirements and classroom seating capacity.
-Once the enrollment cap for a course is reached, a waiting list will be created.
-Students will be contacted by email if a seat becomes available in a limited enrollment course for which they are on the wait list.
-Students are advised to check their Cornell email and course schedules regularly during the Add/Drop period.
+There are no waitlists during the May pre-enrollment period.
+During the Add/Drop period there will be ordered waitlists for limited-enrollment classes (classes with an enrollment capacity of 40 or fewer).
+Once the enrollment cap for a limited-enrollment course is reached, a waiting list will be created.
+If a seat becomes available in a limited-enrollment course, the registrar will automatically enroll students in the order they appear on the waitlist.
+Students are responsible to drop the course if they no longer wish to be enrolled.
+Students are advised to check their Cornell email and course schedules regularly during the Add/Drop period as students will have a limited period to adjust their schedule.